stephenhu3/codepal-api/README.md

 to be able to hit HackerEarth API endpoints.

-To run tests, go to root and type in karma start karma.conf.js
+To run tests, go to root and type in karma start karma.conf.js To view coverage, after running tests, navigate to codepal/coverage and open up index.html